Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 Can you use A&W Root Beer daily while pregnant?

-Is A&W Root Beer safe while breastfeeding?
+Can I drink A&W Root Beer while breastfeeding?

 Is quillaia extract safe during pregnancy?